seanknox/dusker/prompt_plan.md

 Ensure all calculations are accurate, efficient, and handle edge cases appropriately.

 ## Prompt 13: Motion Pattern Recognition
-Now, let's implement motion pattern recognition for detecting paddle, stand-up, and wave riding motions in the SurfTracker app:
+Now, let's implement motion pattern recognition for detecting paddle, stand-up, and wave riding motions in the Dusker app:

 1. Create a MotionPatternRecognizer protocol defining:
    - func detectPaddleMotion(in samples: [MotionSample]) -> [TimeRange]